Karthik7TR/Karthik_poc/dojo/04-first-deploy.md

 # Appendix
 If you do not receive the email to approve the release, there is a way to do it from the command line.
 To do so, follow these instructions:

-1. Run this command to list the cumulus tables in this account.
+1. Run the following command to find the deployment ID and table name you will need to approve the release.
     ```sh
-    cumulus bluegreen list-tables
+    cumulus bluegreen list-pending-deployments

     ```

-1. Find the table with your group name, then use it to run the following command to find the deployment ID you need to approve.
-    ```sh
-    cumulus bluegreen list-pending-deployments --table a206296-TEN-Acct-Id-bluegreen-deployer-table-nonprod-v1
-    ```

 1. Use the blue green ID and the table name to approve the release.
     ```sh
-    cumulus bluegreen approve-deployment --table a206296-TEN-Acct-Id-bluegreen-deployer-table-nonprod-v1 --id fc15314b-d2ac-452e-bbdf-322b65a6672e --go
+    cumulus bluegreen approve-deployment --table a206296-TEN-Acct-Id-bluegreen-deployer-table-nonprod-v1-eu-west-1 --id fc15314b-d2ac-452e-bbdf-322b65a6672e --go
     ```